VoliJS/NestedReact/docs/02_Handling_The_Complex_State/03_Update_Watchers_and_Transactions.md

 NestedTypes is mostly backward compatible with BackboneJS in term of [events emitted by models and collections](http://backbonejs.org/#Events-catalog).
-The difference is that mechanics of change events and updates is generalized on the case of nested models and collection.
+The difference is that mechanics of change events and updates is generalized on the case of nested models and collections.

 ### How model tree handles an update